nvrsw/homepage/content/en/products/em-poe-amp/index.md

 draft: false
 weight: 5010

-# Featured image
-# To use, add an image named `featured.jpg/png` to your page's folder.
+# Featured Image: Tu use, add an image named `faetured.jpg/png` to your page's folder.
-# Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: ""
-  focal_point: ""
   preview_only: true
 ---